verbb/formie/docs/integrations/crm.md

 ### Step 3.
 Form Setting
 1. Go to the form you want to enable this integration on.
 1. Click the **Integrations** tab.
-1. In the left-hand sidebar, select the name you give the integration.
+1. In the left-hand sidebar, select the name you gave the integration.
 1. Enable the integration and fill out all required fields.
 1. Click **Save** to save the form.